 Monthly or Yearly Costs

-Services like 24/7 professional monitoring and cellular backup, which keeps your system on in the event of a power outage, can cost anywhere from nine to sixty dollars a month, depending on which company you choose.
+Services like 24/7 professional monitoring and cellular, landline or battery backup, which keeps your system on in the event of a power outage, can cost anywhere from nine to sixty dollars a month, depending on which company you choose.

 Another thing to keep in mind is contract length.
 While some companies force you to find multi-year contracts, some offer flexible, month-to-month contracting.
 In the same vein, some companies make you sign up for 24/7 professional monitoring, while some allow you to self-monitor through a mobile app.
 Make sure you take these extra costs into consideration, as they can be major drawbacks for a security system.